-In addition to their functional purpose, windows can also have a significant impact on the aesthetics of a building or vehicle.
-They can be used to create a sense of openness and transparency or to provide a striking contrast to the surrounding architecture.
-Additionally, windows can be decorated with various treatments such as curtains, blinds, or shutters, which can add an additional layer of style and privacy.
+In addition to their functional purpose, windows can also significantly impact the aesthetics of a building or vehicle.
+They can create a sense of openness and transparency or provide a striking contrast to the surrounding architecture.
+Additionally, windows can be decorated with various treatments, such as curtains, blinds, or shutters, adding style and privacy.

 Parts of a Window Diagram